What’s YOUR Escape Plan?

 - What is financial independence?
 It means that you have a passive source of income that pays you more than your monthly expenses, so you no longer have to be at work every day.
 Being financially independent means you can retire, if you desire.

 - What is passive income?
-Passive income is cash flow received on a regular basis, which requires minimal effort on your part to maintain.
+Passive income is cash received on a regular basis, which requires minimal effort on your part to create or maintain.
 It’s an income machine that pretty much does the work without you showing up, except to make a few decisions here and there.

 - What are examples of passive income machines?